-account the total emissions impact of the corrective action.
-Actions taken could includeing slowing or shutting down the emission unit or source as necessary to minimize emissions, when the operator knew or should have known that an emission standard or permit condition was being exceeded; and

-- (d) If the emitting equipment had to continue operation during the malfunction for safety reasons to prevent the loss of life, prevent personal injury, or to minimize overall emissions, repairs were made in an expeditious fashion; - (d)(e) All emission monitoring systems and pollution control systems were kept operating to the extent possible unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage. - The amount and duration of the excess emissions (including any bypass) were minimized to the maximum extent possible. - (g) Evidence all elements of the malfunction abatement plan were followed; and - (h) All practicable steps were taken to minimize the impact of the excess emissions on ambient air quality.
+- (a) The event was not caused by poor or inadequate design, operation, maintenance, or any other reasonably preventable condition; - The event was not of a recurring pattern indicative of inadequate design, operation, or maintenance; - (c) When the operator knew or should have known that an emission standard or permit condition was being exceeded, the The operator took immediate and appropriate corrective action in a manner consistent with safety and good air pollution control practice for minimizing emissions during the event, taking into account the total emissions impact of the corrective action.
+Actions taken could includeing slowing or shutting down the emission unit or source as necessary to minimize emissions; when the operator knew or should have known that an emission standard or permit condition was being exceeded; and - (d) If the emitting equipment had to continue operation during the malfunction for safety reasons to prevent the loss of life, prevent personal injury, or to minimize overall emissions, repairs were made in an expeditious fashion; - (d)(e) All emission monitoring systems and pollution control systems were kept operating to the extent possible unless their shutdown was necessary to prevent loss of life, personal injury, or severe property damage-: - The amount and duration of the excess emissions (including any bypass) were minimized to the maximum extent possible-i and - (g) All practicable steps were taken to minimize the impact of the excess emissions on ambient air quality.

-Commented [ARN52]: i.e., emissions from shutting down the unit/plant may result in greater emissions and potential adverse impact than allowing the emitting unit to continue operation.
+Commented [ARN62]: i.e., emissions from shutting down the unit/plant may result in greater emissions and potential adverse impact than allowing the emitting unit to continue operation.